in ,

 • Let the sausage simmer for 40 – 45 minutes.

-• If you want your sausage crispier and more seared, cook them for a few minutes in a frying pan with some vegetable oil after they have simmered in hot water.
+• If you want your sausage crispier and more seared, cook it for a few minutes in a frying pan with some vegetable oil after they have simmered in hot water.

 How to Cook Swedish Potato Sausage